lmaccherone/sql-from-mongo/README.md

 ## Usage

-the sqlFromMongo function takes two parameters:
+the sqlFromMongo function takes three parameters:

 1. A JavaScript object with your MongoDB-like query
 2. (optional) A string containing the collection/table name to use as a prefix for any field/column names.
 Note, you can omit this and fully qualify your variables yourself.
+3. (optional) A list of fields as an array of strings.
+Note, if you provide this, then

 Examples: